lschierer/RUT/packages/luke/20050907/carbon-from-the-ground.md

 ---

-title: Carbon from the ground
+title: "Carbon from the ground"
 date: 2005-09-07 20:44:40
 tags:
   -  global-warming